 Learning basic business terms is pivotal to improving your business acumen.
 Fortunately, you don’t need an MBA to master key business concepts.
 This primer will walk you through the basic business terms in easy-to-understand ways.

-Basic business terms to know
+Business terms to know

 Here are some of the fundamental business terms you should know.
-If some of these seem too easy for you, let us know in the comments what you’d like to learn more about.

 This concept should be in every entrepreneur’s arsenal of basic business terms.
 Accounting involves the systematic recording and reporting of business financial transactions.
 Accounting is often complicated.
 You may want to hire a professional to handle this.